 If you’ve been following the latest SEO and copywriting tips you’ve probably heard of the newest buzzword taking the industry by storm.
 Long-form content.
-It refers to content that’s dedicated to longer articles generally between the 1000 – 20000 wordmark.
-At Copy That Counts, we consider long-form content as articles, e-books, guides and further information around the 1500 or more wordmark.
+It refers to content that’s dedicated to longer articles generally between the 2000 – 20000 word mark.
+At Copy That Counts, we consider long-form content as articles, e-books, guides and further information around that is made up of over 2500 words.
 Your business needs long-form content and these are the reasons why.

 I know what you’re thinking.
 Are we serious?
 What in the McGOOGLE?
 Do we really expect you to create MORE content than you’re already doing?
 You’re already spending time out of your day contributing to blogs and other strategies to help your online visibility.
 Now we’re asking you to pretty much double it!
 WHY IS GOOGLE SO NEEDY?
 AND WHEN WILL IT ALL END?
 Why can’t you just concentrate on the daily running of your business?